cytoscape/cytoscape-manual/docs/Navigation_and_Layout.md

 Adjust the Scale slider to change the length of edges.
 The position of the nodes will be scaled, not the node sizes.
 Node size can be adjusted using **[Styles](Styles.html#styles)**.
-The image below shows selected nodes scaled to 50% of the default value.
+The images below show selected (yellow) nodes scaled to 50% of the default value.

 **Before**
 ![scale\_networkA.png](_static/images/Navigation_Layout/NodeTools1.png)